mananyev/git_playground/DataTalksClub/data-engineering-zoomcamp/HA1.md

     image: dpage/pgadmin4:latest
 	...
 ```
-of the YAML file, we can see that there is a service called `db` that uses Postgres 17. `db` has host port 5433 and local port 5432, so the other service, `pgadmin`, should use `db:5433` to connect to the postgres database.
+of the YAML file, we can see that there is a service called `db` that uses Postgres 17. `db` has host port 5433 and local port 5432.

+As Alexey explained in [this video](https://youtu.be/tOr4hTsHOzU?si=9NgbLnCB6TJqZK3o&t=945), both servises are created with one docker-compose file share the same network, therefore port-forwarding does not apply.
+Therefore, the other service, `pgadmin`, should use `db:5432` to connect to the postgres database since it operates in the same network.

 ## 3. Trip segmentation count